Skip to content

 FTDI

-I have become quite a fan of old Motorola VHF and UHF radios, partially because of Kenneth Finnegan aka The Life of Kenneth.
-He showed me all it took was some a little software and a USB to RJ45 adapter to program them and you've got an inexpensive 2meter VHF radio ready for tinkering.
+I've become quite a fan of old Motorola VHF and UHF radios, largely thanks to Kenneth Finnegan, aka The Life of Kenneth.
+He showed me that all it takes is a little software and a USB to RJ-45 adapter to program them, and you've got an inexpensive 2-meter VHF radio ready for tinkering.

-So here is a quick and dirty howto to make your own programming cable that works great with Motorola GM300 Maxtrac radios as well as the CDM Series of radio (750/1250).
+Here is a quick-and-dirty how-to for making your own programming cable that works great with Motorola GM300 Maxtrac radios as well as the CDM series (750/1250).

 Start with an FTDI cable/chip, these are readily available off Amazon, eBay, etc. You can see here I have a Maxton Data USB cable with the shell popped off to show the pins: